Designed to help stop Reflected Cross-Site Scripting (XSS) attacks but often exploited to extract information from pages.

 <input type="hidden" name="trigger" value="<script>console.log('Send this to the page I dare you, I double dare you!');</script>">

-<button id="trigger" class="blocked">Trigger the XSS Auditor</button>
+<button disabled class="blocked disabled">Trigger the XSS Auditor</button>

-<span class="browser not-supported hidden">🍌 Not supported in your browser</span>
+<span class="not-supported">🍌 Not supported in your browser</span>

 </form>

-This is how the report looks like (or looked like in case of Chrome):
+This is how the report looked like:

 {